nestybox/sysbox-ee/README.md

 Sysboxd is a fork of the [OCI runc](https://github.com/opencontainers/runc).
 It is mostly (but not 100%) compatible with the OCI runtime specification.
 See [here](docs/design.md#oci-compatibility) for a list of incompatibilities.

+We believe these incompatibilities won't negatively affect users of Sysboxd and should mostly be transparent to them.

 ## Production Readiness